siamezzze/ellipse_detection/README.md

-This is the implementation of Hough transform using one-dimentional accumulator array and hierarhical pyramid.
+This is the implementation of Hough transform using one-dimensional accumulator array and hierarchical pyramid.

 Build:
 > cmake .
 > make

 NOTE: Requires OpenCV (3.0 recommended).

 Run: